-As much as we love our beachside Gold Coast location, we don’t recommend you camp out with us for your JUCY roadie.
-Not when there is a ton of activities all across Southeast Queensland!
+As much as we love our beachside Gold Coast location, we recommend you explore more hot spots for driving in Queensland on your JUCY road trip.
+There is a ton of activities all across Southeast Queensland!
 The region is jam-packed with attractions at every turn.

 It can be a little overwhelming to plan even a weekend getaway from the Gold Coast, so we’ve removed the potential for decision fatigue and created an incredible 7-day itinerary.
 The distances around the Gold Coast are so close that you can easily mix-and-match if you’re looking for a shorter or longer road trip.

-Our itinerary takes you from the Gold Coast to Brisbane (because we offer one-way travel – yay), or you can quickly zip back to the Gold Coast at the end.
+We are excited to share our Gold Coast to Brisbane road trip itinerary (because we offer one-way travel – yay), or you can quickly zip back to the Gold Coast at the end.
 Or continue on to Cairns for the ultimate east coast roadie. #justsaying

 If you’re road trip ready (we always are), read on for the ultimate Southeast Queensland itinerary!